hhtnghia321/public-simple-etl-platform/README.md

 - DBT model pattern split a ETL into 3 steps:
   - Staging: mainly focus on select, and filter (for smaller table) and may contain simple data type conversion
   - Intermediate: input from Staging, mainly focus on join, union and single columns transformation
-  - Marts: input from Intermediate, mainly focus on aggregation, format model (snapshot or incremental table), join from Intermediate and multiple columns transformation.
+  - Fact: input from Intermediate, mainly focus on aggregation, format model (snapshot or incremental table), join from Intermediate and multiple columns transformation.

 ## OpenMetaData